 - Federal District Level - Federal District Attorneys initiate federal criminal convictions at the federal district court level.
-These crimes typically involve any crime that crosses state lines. - It is important to realize that criminal convictions at the local county level will not be listed in federal district courts and vice versa. - Consider including BOTH criminal searches in your package
+These crimes typically involve any crime that crosses state lines. - Typically federal crimes involve those that cross state lines e.g. embezzlement and transporting stolen goods or kidnapped people across state lines. - It is important to realize that criminal convictions at the local county level will not be listed in federal district courts and vice versa. - Consider including BOTH criminal searches in your package